 Greetings hellspawns and do-gooders.
 Hellion here reviewing Fox Atomic’s Turistas.

 In this “Hostel” with beach babes, viewers get plenty of beach babes but filmmakers skimped on the Hostel.
-Oh there were some similarities, each movie takes about an hour and half to get to the good part, senseless gory killings.
+Oh, there were some similarities, each movie takes about an hour and a half to get to the good part, senseless gory killings.
 But where the imaginative and scary Hostel tells the story of a group of tourists getting kidnapped and butchered in a torture game produced by madmen to the highest bidder, the lackluster Turistas spends most of its time showing off the Brazilian countryside.
-I’d be lying if I said the film wasn’t eye candy at times (and I’m talking about the cinematography not just the actors.)
-Luscious landscapes, deep blue waters, and white sand beaches, the movie easily succeeds in presenting Brazil as a paradise.
+I’d be lying if I said the film wasn’t eye candy at times (and I’m talking about the cinematography, not just the actors.)
+With luscious landscapes, deep blue waters, and white sand beaches, the movie easily succeeds in presenting Brazil as a paradise.

 Josh Duhamel is my new hope for America’s next big action star.
 At 6’3, the former model turned actor is young, athletic, good-looking, and a decent line deliverer.
 He’s on the slow and steady track to stardom, each role paves the way for something bigger (Transformers came after Turistas for this guy.)
 As long as he stays away from Disney kiddie films for the money, I anticipate Josh Duhamel could become an A-list action star within the next few years.

 The supporting cast consists of very pretty people I never knew existed until I watched this movie but apparently, like Duhamel, they’re all ex-TV stars making their way into big Hollywood movies.
 Australian native Melissa George from Alias fame, plays Pru, a bilingual tourist who uses her talent to stay one step ahead of the maniacs.
-Melissa’s next project will be to costar along side Josh Hartnett in another horror film 30 Days of Night.
+Melissa’s next project will be to costar alongside Josh Hartnett in another horror film 30 Days of Night.
 Gee, I hope she’s not getting typecast.
 I haven’t heard much about Oliva Wilde or Beau Garrett, but apparently they each enjoyed success on the same screen.
 No doubt this movie is just a stepping stone and what actor wouldn’t want to film on location in Brazil?!
-The doctor is played by Miguel Lunardi and Kiko, the goofy local is played by Agles Steib, both are native Brazilian actors starring in their first American film.
+Miguel Lunardi plays the doctor while Agles Steib plays the goofy local, Kiko.
+Both are native Brazilian actors starring in their first American film.

 The unrated version of Turistas was not scary or gory, nor terribly exciting.
-There was mild enough action and violence but no more than what they show on cable.
+There were mild action and violence, but no more than what they show on cable.
 My new pet peeve is not being able to see anything on the screen for extended periods of time because the scene is so dark.
-In this film, I barely saw anything on screen for the last 20 mins.
-There’s all kinds of technology out there these days, figure out a way to add a light in the corner so viewers can see what was filmed.
+In this film, I barely saw anything on screen for the last 20 minutes.
+With so many modern technical advances, you’d think they’d figure out a way to add a light in the corner so viewers can see what was filmed.

 I give Turistas two pitchforks, if only for teaching me not to take a bus in Brazil.